iterate-ch/docs/Cyberduck/Support.md

 `````

 **Transcript**<br/>
 You can only access the transcript which will log protocol request and responses.
-In particular useful for protocols using HTTP.
+It's particular useful for protocols using HTTP.
 Open a *Terminal.app* window and enter

 `log stream --predicate '(process == "Cyberduck") && (category == "transcript")' --level info`